CIMR-Algos/SoilMoisture_ATBD/book/intro.md

-# CIMR L2 Soil Moisture ATBD-test
+# CIMR L2 Soil Moisture ATBD-test2
 This document describes the algorithm theoretical basis for the x product.